tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

 the object code.

-5. A program that contains no derivative of any portion of the Library, but is designed to work with the Library by being compiled or linked with it, is called a "work that uses the Library".
-Such a work, in isolation, is not a derivative work of the Library, and therefore falls outside the scope of this License.
+5. A program that contains no derivative of any portion of the Library, but is designed to work with the Library by being compiled or linked with it, is called a "work that uses the Library".Such a work, in isolation, is not a derivative work of the Library, and therefore falls outside the scope of this License.

-However, linking a "work that uses the Library" with the Library creates an executable that is a derivative of the Library (because it contains portions of the Library), rather than a "work that uses the library".
-The executable is therefore covered by this License.
+However, linking a "work that uses the Library" with the Library creates an executable that is a derivative of the Library (because it contains portions of the Library), rather than a "work that uses the library".The executable is therefore covered by this License.
 Section 6 states terms for distribution of such executables.

 When a "work that uses the Library" uses material from a header file that is part of the Library, the object code for the work may be a derivative work of the Library even though the source code is not.
-Whether this is true is especially significant if the work can be linked without the Library, or if the work is itself a library.
-The threshold for this to be true is not precisely defined by law.
+Whether this is true is especially significant if the work can be linked without the Library, or if the work is itself a library.The threshold for this to be true is not precisely defined by law.

-If such an object file uses only numerical parameters, data structure layouts and accessors, and small macros and small inline functions (ten lines or less in length), then the use of the object file is unrestricted, regardless of whether it is legally a derivative work.
-(Executables containing this object code plus portions of the Library will still fall under Section 6.)
+If such an object file uses only numerical parameters, data structure layouts and accessors, and small macros and small inline functions (ten lines or less in length), then the use of the object file is unrestricted, regardless of whether it is legally a derivative work.(Executables containing this object code plus portions of the Library will still fall under Section 6.)

 Otherwise, if the work is a derivative of the Library, you may distribute the object code for the work